Why we fly

 However, at just four weeks old, Jack was in hospital with suspected bronchiolitis.
 He had gone off his feeds and, more frighteningly, was struggling to breathe.

-Luckily for baby Jack and his parents, a specialist consultant from Southampton, who came over from the mainland one day a month, saw Jack and conducted an ultrasound and echocardiogram.
+Luckily for baby Jack and his parents, a specialist consultant saw Jack and conducted an ultrasound and echocardiogram.
 The consultant advised that he needed emergency specialist heart surgery.

-This type of specialist procedure unfortunately couldn’t be done on the Isle of Wight.
+This type of specialist procedure, unfortunately, couldn’t be done at Jack’slocal hospital.
 There are so few hospitals in the UK that can provide such specialist treatment for young babies and children.

 Thankfully, due to generous donations and contributions from the public and private sectors, the Children’s Air Ambulance is here to make that difference between life and death.

-Travelling from the Isle of Wight to Southampton General Hospital the usual way, by road and then ferry, would have been far too stressful for Jack.
+Travelling from his local hospital to the Southampton General Hospital the usual way, by road, would have been far too stressful for Jack.
 So, the paediatric consultants at Southampton and Oxford Retrieval Team (SORT) requested the support of the Children’s Air Ambulance.

-Our helicopter first flew the SORT specialists to the Isle of Wight to prepare Jack for the crucial flight and the lifesaving surgery.
+Our helicopter first flew the SORT specialists to Jack’s local hospital to prepare him for the crucial flight and the life-saving surgery.
 He needed to be transferred from portable oxygen to a ventilator, then sedated, to make his journey as safe as possible.

 The flight took just eight minutes.
 Any other method of transport would have taken hours.
 The clock was ticking and that was time Jack didn’t have.

 By the time Mike and Abi had arrived at hospital, Jack had been fully prepared for the surgery.
 However, unbeknownst to them, the worse was still to come.
 Jack’s tiny heart stopped just before the surgery.
-If he had been on the road or in the ferry when this happened, the consequences could have been disastrous.
+If he had been on the road when this happened, the consequences could have been disastrous.
 For little Jack, every second really did count.

 Thankfully, the surgery went really well, and he responded brilliantly to treatment.
 So much so that the family were able to take him home just 10 days later.

 Because of the severity of Jack’s story, we at the Children’s Air Ambulance invited Jack and his family to a video shoot so we could tell his story even better than with just words.
-You can see for yourself just how well Jack is now doing.
 Today he’s a bubbly young boy, full of life and energy – just like anyone his age should be.

 We are proud that thanks to our efforts and the donations we receive, these stories of overcoming such incredible adversity can be shared with you.